 This extremely fast response time can cause the image to stutter, which may bother some people.

-The LG C9 has an optional Black Frame Insertion feature that can improve the appearance of motion.
+The LG OLED C9 has an optional Black Frame Insertion feature that can improve the appearance of motion.

-On the C9, this option is activated by setting TruMotion to 'User' and toggling the OLED Motion setting.
+This option is activated by setting TruMotion to 'User' and toggling the OLED Motion setting.
 This option can only be turned on or off, and it always flickers at 60Hz.
 Enabling this option will cause judder when playing back 24p content.

-The C9 can interpolate lower frame-rate content up to 120Hz.
+This TV can interpolate lower frame-rate content up to 120Hz.
 This introduces an effect known as the 'Soap Opera Effect,' which some people don't like, but reduces the amount of stutter.
 The C9, unlike many new TVs, continues to interpolate during fast scene changes, which can create a lot of artifacts.
 This behavior is similar to the B9 and the E9.